apache/incubator-kie-tools/packages/sonataflow-deployment-webapp/README.md

 ## Run local web server

-To run the local web server and the mock server, use the following command:
+To run the local web server, use the following command:

-    pnpm dev
+    pnpm start

 ## Build the Webjar